Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

     end
     ```

+The user can click any item to hide or show its children.
+Items that do not have any children will appear just as with a non-nested `ListView`.

 Each item of a `ListView` can in itself be made a list view.
-To do this, we use an optional argument of `push_back!` (or `push_front!`, `insert!`), which is an **iterator**.
+To do this, we use an optional argument of `push_back!` (or `push_front!`, `insert_at!`), which is of type [`ListViewIterator`](@ref).

 This iterator identifies which list view to insert the item in.
-We obtain this iterator like so:
+We obtain an iterator like so:

 ```julia
 list_view = ListView()